-It's always nice to get a tax break for something you have little or no choice about paying anyway.
+It's always nice to get a tax break for something you have little or no choice about paying.
 Carrying health insurance is mandatory under the terms of the Affordable Care Act, at least if you don't want to pay a tax penalty in the 2018 tax year.
 The Tax Cuts and Jobs Act (TCJA) repeals the penalty beginning in 2019.

-Although that penalty isn't deductible, some taxpayers can deduct the cost of the health insurance premiums they pay.
-Eligibility rules depend on whether you’re an employee or self-employed, and whether you paid for your insurance using pre-tax dollars or post-tax dollars.
+The 2018 penalty isn't tax deductible, but some taxpayers can deduct the cost of the health insurance premiums they pay.
+Eligibility depends on whether you’re an employee or self-employed, and whether you paid for your insurance using pre-tax dollars or post-tax dollars.
 It can also depend on whether you take the standard deduction or itemize.

 The Medical Expense Deduction

-The 10-percent threshold was only 7.5 percent prior to 2013 when it increased.
-Even so, it remained at 7.5 percent for taxpayers who were age 65 or older for a little while.
-But as of December 31, 2106, all taxpayers must meet the 10-percent threshold to be able to claim this deduction regardless of age.
+The threshold was only 7.5 percent prior to 2013 when it increased to 10 percent.
+Even so, it remained at 7.5 percent for taxpayers who were age 65 or older, at least for a little while.
+Then, as of Dec.
+31, 2016, all taxpayers were supposed to meet the 10 percent threshold to be able to claim this deduction regardless of age.

 The good news is that this percentage does not apply to your total income, but only to your AGI.
-It is the number arrived at after you take certain above-the-line deductions on the first page of your tax return, reducing your total income.
+This is the number that's arrived at after you've taken certain above-the-line deductions on the first page of your 2018 tax return, reducing your total income to your taxable income.

-Your AGI appears on line 37 of Form 1040 before you get around to claiming itemized deductions or the standard deduction for your filing status on the next page of the return.
+Your AGI appears on line 37 of the 2017 Form 1040 before you get around to claiming itemized deductions or the standard deduction for your filing status on the next page of the return.
 This line is expected to change in the 2019 filing season for 2018 returns, however.
 The IRS has revised the 1040 to accommodate some of the changes made by the TCJA.

 A Tax Deduction vs. a Pre-Tax Salary Deduction

 Employees who pay for health insurance with pre-tax dollars through payroll deductions aren’t eligible to take a further deduction for these same expenses.
-Check your paystubs if you’re unsure how you’re paying for insurance that's available through your employer.
-If the deductions for insurance are made before your employer calculates withholding on the balance, you’re using pre-tax dollars.
+Check your pay stubs if you’re unsure how you’re paying for insurance that's available through your employer.
+You're using pre-tax dollars if the deductions for insurance are made before your employer calculates your tax withholding on the balance.

 The Deduction If You’re Self-Employed